raphaelcohn/discographer/README.md

     bash
     coreutils

 Will install the packages `bash` and `coreutils`, and all their dependencies.
-The package `setup` is always installed regardless.
+The package `setup` is always installed regardless (Contents listed at <http://pkgs.org/centos-6/centos-i386/setup-2.8.14-20.el6_4.1.noarch.rpm.html>).

 The `packages` file may be a symlink.
 The source of these packages is controlled by Yum and Repository Configuration (see below).